hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_simple__1156c696-5ef2-4de6-9975-40d4f96ceb95-0_1.content.md

 <!--font:Poppins-->

-# MathWall: Minimalist Math Backgrounds
+# MathWall: Minimal Math Backgrounds

 MathWall is a unique digital background that adds sophistication and style to your workspace.
 Featuring a minimalist design and a repeating pattern of simple equations and formulas, MathWall showcases the elegance of mathematics in a modern way.